Breaking down the basics of inventory management for SMBs

 Routine and standards make it easier for managers and employees to knock out tasks quickly and correctly.
 It’ll protect your people and your business, plus make it easier to control and respond to outside factors.

 In the warehouse, this is important for safeguarding people and stock.
 If you use perishable goods or those with other timetables, start with the way you store and label goods.
 FIFO (first-in, first-out) is a widespread practice here where the goods added to your inventory first are sold first.
 It helps avoid major spoilage that eats into your profitability.
 Not selling perishable goods, so LILO (last-in, last-out) is another way to standardize inventory management.

 The key is standardization.
 You can trust that your team knows how to accomplish tasks, use the software you have and is prepared to spot something out of place.
-Ultimately, standardizing processes makes it easier to keep things running and adapt to more advanced control systems, such as advanced analytics and forecasting.

 06. Invest in repeat training